kablamo/mvp.kablamo.org/page/builtins/syntax-keyword-try/index.markdown

     }

 #### Pitfalls for Perl programmers
-These are not quirks of the Syntax::Keyword::Try implementation.
-This is how exception handling works in Java (for example).
-But if you are used to the standard Perl mechanism for handling exceptions -- `die` and `eval` -- these things may bite you:
+If you are used to the standard Perl mechanism for handling exceptions -- `die` and `eval` -- here are a few things that you may have forgotten about try/catch:

 *1. A `try` block must be followed by `catch` or `finally` or both.*